-Local Government Agencies Bidding and Providing Construction and Contract Administration on TE Projects
+Local Government Agencies Approved for Bidding and Providing Construction and Contract Administration on TE Projects

 - Coordinate with your ADOT NEPA Planner on the resolution of comments to obtain environmental clearance for the project.
 If the project is covered by a SHPO agreement, send 4 copies of each staged Plans to the ADOT project manager for SHPO review and comment. - On Local Self-administered projects, coordinate with the project manager and JPA Branch of ECS on the development of an intergovernmental agreement pertinent to the project's development, funding and maintenance. - 3.
 Sole-sourcing of items is discouraged and is subject to the Federal Acquisition Regulations and approval by ADOT and FHWA.
 Additionally, if you plan to use in-house forces for construction and intend to request reimbursement for those costs, a Finding in the Public Interest must be submitted for approval in advance of submitting your request for the federal funds for construction.
-All costs must be fully documented. - Before advertising, submit a copy of the project's detailed cost estimate for construction to ADOT's Civil Rights Department (Lisa Wormington, 602-712-7761) to obtain the DBE percentage goal. - 5.
+All costs must be fully documented. - 4.
 Submit the following documents to the ADOT project manager prior to bid advertisement: - a) 2-copies of the bid package, including special provisions and half-size plans. - b) A copy of the Right-of-Way Clearance Letter and Utility Clearance Letter on the sponsoring agency's letterhead, with attachments from the utility companies.
-The sponsor's consultant, however, may do the correspondence work to secure the clearances for the project. - Estimated project cost including construction administration and contingency costs.
+The sponsor's consultant, however, may do the correspondence work to secure the clearances for the project. - c) Estimated project cost including construction administration and contingency costs.
 Estimate the amount of federal funds at the federal pro-rata share and the local share of matching funds.
+The ADOT project manager will request the authorization of federal funds on behalf of the City, Town or County.
+An authorization letter will be sent to you

-- The ADOT project manager will request the authorization of federal funds on behalf of the City, Town or County.
-An authorization letter will be sent to you documenting the authorization of federal funds.
-Do not advertise until you receive the authorization letter noted above. - After the project bids are opened, submit a copy of the low bid to ADOT's Civil Rights Department to ensure that the contractor met the federal DBE requirements for the project. - Submit to the ADOT project manager a Project Agreement Estimate in the FHWA format and a copy of the construction contract. - Before construction startup, conduct a partnering session or preconstruction meeting with the contractor and others to insure proper execution of the contract and effective project administration to achieve a well-built enhancement project. - 9.
+- documenting the authorization of federal funds.
+Do not advertise until you receive the authorization letter noted above. - Submit to the ADOT project manager a Project Agreement Estimate in the FHWA format and a copy of the construction contract. - Before construction startup, conduct a partnering session or pre-construction meeting with the contractor and others to insure proper execution of the contract and effective project administration to achieve a well-built enhancement project. - 8.
 Communicate with the ADOT project manager and ADOT district construction supervisor on progress during construction.
 Include the ADOT project manager in the distribution of monthly construction progress reports, which are to address major construction issues.
 Include ADOT and FHWA staff on final inspection for acceptance and dedication ceremonies.
-Submit a project closeout document stating that the project has been completed and accepted by the City, Town or County. - 10.
+Submit a project closeout document stating that the project has been completed and accepted by the City, Town or County. - 9.
 To ensure that billings progress in a timely manner, you must request reimbursement within 12 months from the date the federal funds are authorized.
 Upon project completion, you must complete your billings within 90 days.
 Submit the ADOT project manager progress payment requests on the TE invoice form with backup data to show proof of payment no more than once a month.
 Ensure that the construction engineering costs are included with the contractor payments.
-This is a reimbursable program, so billing must coincide with percentage of work completed. - 11.
+This is a reimbursable program, so billing must coincide with percentage of work completed. - 10.
 If during the environmental, design or construction, the approved scope of the project is proposed to change, please send a request for change with justification to the ADOT Project Manager.